-- c.
-Development of voice applications, such as "Alexa skills", "Google actions", "Siri' shortcuts" or "Capsules" for Bixby run on the voice assistant for which they have been developed.
+- Built-in certification processes allow third-party smart device manufacturers to b. support Amazon or Google's cloud-based voice assistants on their devices and gain the "Alexa built-in" or "Google Assistant built-in" badges.
+Apple, on the contrary, does not offer built-in certifications, as Siri can only be built-in on Apple's own devices.
+Through built-in integration, users can access all the features supported by the third-party voice assistant from the manufacturer's smart home device, including smart device control and access to third-party services through voice applications.
+In this regard, built-in solutions are different from works-with programs, which are limited to smart device control functionalities.
+Built-in certification processes involve a thorough testing of the smart devices in which the voice assistant will be embodied by the voice assistant provider.
+On a technical level, manufacturers need to integrate a builtin microphone and comply with the required hardware requirements specified by the voice assistant providers. - Development of voice applications, such as "Alexa skills", "Google actions", c.
+"Siri' shortcuts" or "Capsules" for Bixby, which run on the voice assistant for which they have been developed.
 Voice applications make consumer IoT services accessible to the user via voice assistants.
 From a technical perspective, voice assistant providers make available SDKs to build custom voice applications.
-Developers must follow the voice assistant guidelines on how to write an application and also comply with the natural language understanding ("NLU")35 rules of the voice assistant.
-The voice application is then submitted for certification before it is published and made available through the voice assistant. - (190) Providers of operating systems for smart devices also impose review processes to consumer IoT service providers and smart device manufacturers that develop applications or software solutions running on their technology platforms.
+Developers must follow the voice assistant guidelines on how to write an application and also comply with the natural language understanding (NLU)34 rules of the voice assistant.
+The voice application is then submitted for certification before it is published and made available through the voice assistant. - (198) Providers of operating systems for smart devices also impose review processes to consumer IoT service providers and smart device manufacturers that develop applications or software solutions running on their technology platforms.